PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="014" /><label for="014">![014](/assets/slides/incident_response/incident_response.014.jpeg)</label>
 _014. Incident Command System (ICS).
 [Docs Reference](/training/overview/#national-incident-management-system-nims)_

 So let’s talk about our process a bit more.
-The way we do incident response at PagerDuty isn’t something we invented ourselves, it is heavily based on the [Incident Command System](https://en.wikipedia.org/wiki/Incident_Command_System), usually abbreviated to ICS.
+The way we do incident response at GetYourGuide isn’t something we invented ourselves, it is heavily based on the [Incident Command System](https://en.wikipedia.org/wiki/Incident_Command_System), usually abbreviated to ICS.

 ICS was developed after some [devastating wildfires in Southern California](https://en.wikipedia.org/wiki/Laguna_Fire) in 1970.
 Thousands of firefighters responded, but found it difficult to work together.
 They knew how to fight fires individually, but lacked a common framework to work effectively as a larger group.